 Rape Defense Lawyers in Los Angeles

-Work With an Experienced Legal Team to Fight Los Angeles Rape Charges
+Experienced Defense Attorneys Fight Los Angeles Rape Charges

 Being accused of rape, date rape, or another sex crime can have lifelong consequences.
 If convicted, you face several years in prison, lifetime registration as a sex offender, and numerous other penalties that impact your ability to find a job, raise a family, and live your life the way that you want to.

 If you or a loved one has been accused of a sex crime in Los Angeles, it needs to be taken seriously.
 Regardless of the circumstances, you are entitled to receive fair and effective representation to present your side of the story and fight for your innocence.
 In today’s world, it’s important to have the best tools available so you can defend yourself from any false accusation.
-Talk to Werksman Jackson & Quinn LLP at (213) 688-0460 immediately to get started.
+Talk to the Los Angeles rape defense lawyers at Werksman Jackson & Quinn LLP at (213) 688-0460 immediately to get started.

 - Violence or the threat of violence